 The second term on the right hand side of the equation gives a normative prediction of the health care this individual ideally should receive.
 In the traditional health care equity literature, this is known "need-predicted" health care.
 The main conceptual difference here is that treatment preferences are considered to be fair determinants of health care utilisation, as well as capacity to benefit or need variables.
-Hence we shall refer to this as the "appropriate" or "fair-determinant-predicted" amount of health care.
+Hence we shall refer to this as the "appropriate" or "fair-determinant-predicted" amount of health care, rather than the "needed" or "need-predicted" amount of health care.
 According to Fleurbaey and Schokkaert, the advantage (or disadvantage) of an individual i is given by the gap between the health care they actually receive and the ideal one.
 This is, hence, her individual measure of health care from which one may calculate multiple inequity.